Outlier-robust Diffusion Posterior Sampling for Bayesian Inverse Problems: Method

-where $\tau>0$ is a temperature parameter that controls the influence of the loss relative to the prior.
-Many choices of $\ell$ (e.g., density-power) are well established and show improved performance under likelihood misspecification \citep{huber2011robust,song2024robust}.

-However, these works typically study robustness under contamination models formed as a mixture of the empirical distribution of the true data-generating distribution and a Dirac measure located away from it.
-Such settings assume multiple observations, with robustness defined in terms of the contamination of only part of the data.
-Differently, BIPs focus on the posterior conditioning on a \emph{single} (high-dimensional) measurement, where contamination is structured and often occurs at the level of coordinates or components, e.g., pixel-wise for images (e.g., pixel-wise outliers; see Figure \ref{fig: demo} (b)-(c)), thereby making standard GB constructions nontrivial to apply in this setting.
+Such settings assume multiple observations, with robustness defined in terms of the contamination of only part of the dataset.
+Differently, BIPs focus on the posterior conditioning on a \emph{single} (high-dimensional) measurement, where contamination is structured and often occurs at the level of coordinates or components, e.g., pixel-wise outliers in images; see Figure~\ref{fig: demo}(b)--(c), thereby making standard GB constructions nontrivial to apply in this setting.